gbtito/testing-theory/README.md

 and [Léo Stefanesco](https://stefanesco.com/).

-30/11/2025: [Vincent Padovani](https://www.irif.fr/~padovani/) helped writing a journal version of the ESOP paper that contains two more examples and the entire proof of the main theorem has been submitted can be found [here](https://www.irif.fr/~gio/submissions/toplas-esop2025.pdf).
+30/11/2025: [Vincent Padovani](https://www.irif.fr/~padovani/) helped writing a journal version of the ESOP paper that contains two more examples and the entire proof of the main theorem.
+The pre-print is available [here](https://www.irif.fr/~gio/submissions/toplas-esop2025.pdf).

 Our results are currently being developed by [Gaëtan Lopez](https://www.irif.fr/users/glopez/index), who is supported by a [QuantEDU](https://quantique.france2030.gouv.fr/talents/programme-de-formation/)